Methodology

 Purpose of the Snapshot

-The GDPR Risk Snapshot is designed to help businesses gain a clearer internal view of how personal data is currently handled in day-to-day work, and where uncertainty or inconsistency may exist under GDPR or UK GDPR.
+The Data Handling Snapshot helps you see more clearly how personal data is handled in day-to-day work, and where things may be uncertain or inconsistent under GDPR or UK GDPR.

 How the Snapshot Works